Southern Yakutia (Sakha)

 saw the fallacy in your decision to immigrate to Israel, exactly as I

 cautioned.
-Return quickly to Soyuzgrad so that we can sing folk songs as we did
+Make a quick return to Soyuzgrad so that we can sing folk songs as

-in the good old days, so that we can even
+we did in the good old days, so that we

 That early morning, Boris, the wavering deist, said his first

 prayer since the collapse of the Soviet Union.
-And surprising enough, he sought
+And, surprisingly enough, he

 The sun was overhead that morning

-when he stepped outside for a walk on the pleasant banks of the River Olekma.
+when he stepped outside for a walk on the pleasant banks of the Olekma River.

 fir trees.